Saturn745/libre-netbird-android/Readme.md

 ```shell
 yarn start
 ```
-8. select `a` to install it on your android phone or emulator
+8. Select `a` to install it on your android phone or emulator

-### generate debug bundle
+### Generate debug bundle
 Follow the steps to run locally until the step 5 then run the following steps:
 1. run npx from react native app repo
 ```shell